liviuxyz-ctrl/Computer-arhitecture/README.md

 # computer_arhi
-My computer science programs for computer architecture,
+My computer science programs for computer architecture.

+## Convertor
+This program can convert any positive number from base (2-16) with decimal point specified in the precision variable in any other base from (2-16).